Summary list of common background variables

 The twin sex variables in the TEDS datasets, sex1/2, are therefore taken from the admin database and not from the raw 1st Contact data.
 Corrections to twin sexes have been very rare in recent years, however it is possible that occasional discrepancies have occurred in earlier versions of the TEDS datasets.

 More recently, some twins have reported that they have changed their gender, often with changes of forename, with requests to be addressed as male rather than female or vice versa.
-In such cases, the reported change of gender is recorded in the admin database separately from the record of biological gender at birth, as recorded on earlier dates.
+In such cases, the reported change of gender is recorded in the admin database separately from the record of biological gender at birth.
 While the changed gender is used, where appropriate, in communications with the twins, the biological gender (at birth) continues to be used as the basis of the sex1/2 variables.

 The variable zygos is included in nearly all TEDS datasets, along with associated twin-pair sex-zygosity variables sexzyg, x3zygos.
 The meaning and coding of these variables is summarised in the table above. sexzyg and x3zygos are derived directly from zygos (and from twin sexes), so this section will focus on the derivation of zygos.